New Hampshire

 When registering to vote, you are required to provide proof of identity, age, citizenship, and domicile (where you live).

-Proof of identity, age, citizenship and domicile can be shown by providing one or more of the below options:
+Proof of identity, age, citizenship, and domicile can be shown by providing one or more of the following:

 • Current passport